thuchula6792/uq-vae/README.md

+# Paper:
+* The paper associated with this code is titled "Solving Bayesian Inverse Problems via Variational Autoencoders" and can be found at: https://arxiv.org/abs/1912.04212

 # Code Structure:
 * Below is a description of the source codes as well as the key codes in my input/output system.